-Jodie, 21, has been living in Peter’s Place for a year.
-After a family breakdown at home, she ran away but had nowhere to go.
-She has been homeless since she was 14 and has spent most of the last ten years sleeping rough on the streets of Dublin, including down on Dublin docks.
+Jodie has been homeless since she was a teenager and has spent nights sleeping rough on the streets of Dublin, including down on Dublin docks.

 “I just tried my best to find somewhere warm, like rather than sleeping on the cold rocks.
 The winter nights were the worst,” she says.